abigailwillow/connection-problem-server/README.md

 Websocket server that handles connections for the Connection Problem gamemode

-This is the Connection Problem **Server**, for the client see https://github.com/abbydiode/connection-problem
+This is the Connection Problem **server**, for the client see https://github.com/abbydiode/connection-problem

 ## Setup